 Both the Digital Nomad Index and the Nomad List stress the fact that Amsterdam is an expensive city to live in.
 This is arguably a substantial factor upon deciding whether or not to live as a digital nomad in Amsterdam.
 The index ranks the city only 47th (out of 56 cities) concerning the affordability of having a one-bedroom apartment.

 Besides the costs, the city’s cafés often offer free WiFi (2nd best worldwide, according to the index) and when living in Amsterdam most administrative/government services can be done online.
-The Netherlands in general are ranked 10th for such services (Digital Life Abroad).
+The Netherlands, in general, is ranked 9th for such services (Digital Life Abroad).